January is often a big month for layoffs. Here's what to do in a worst case scenario

 After a year of rising inflation and a series of big interest rate hikes, companies are skittish about the possibility of a looming recession.
 One in 3 companies expects to lay off 30% or more of their workforce in 2023, according to a December survey of 1,000 business leaders by Resume Builder.

 The reductions so far have cut across industries.
-Morgan Stanley, Amazon, Netflix, Cisco, CNN, and dozens of other companies have all let go of staff this year.
+Morgan Stanley, Amazon, Netflix, Cisco, CNN, and dozens of other companies all let go of staff in 2022.
 Meta, Facebook's parent company, reduced its workforce by 13%.
 Despite those cuts, the labor market remains resilient, as U.S. employers have been consistently adding more jobs than there are workers to fill them.
 But that dynamic may change in 2023.

 In December, Fed officials predicted the unemployment rate would reach 4.6% by the end 2023, up from 3.7% in November.